-The next big new bone drug is about to hit your doctor’s office.
+The next big new bone building drug has hit your doctor’s office.
 Impressive claims that the drug reduces fractures by 73% are being tossed around.
 But bisphosphonates were once touted in similar terms and are falling out of favor due to side effects and limited efficacy.

 Do the stats in these studies mean anything real?

-Whenever I hear about a new bone drug, I look at the research and ask a set of key questions to see whether there is any good news.
+Whenever I research any new bone building drugs, I look at the research and ask a set of key questions to see whether there is any good news.
 I’m sharing them with you so you have tools to help you assess what you hear.

 Question #1: What’s the nature and action of the drug?
 What will its long-term effects be?